Jump to: Levy FAQs

 ALIA and the Law Society are working to avoid or reduce claims in various ways, including the following:

-• providing information and resources, such as ALIAdvisory education articles; and
+- providing information and resources, such as ALIAdvisory education articles

-• providing significant funding to the Alberta Lawyers’ Assistance Society (Assist) organization to make additional support resources available to Alberta lawyers and families.
+- providing significant funding to the Alberta Lawyers’ Assistance Society (Assist) to make additional support resources available to Alberta lawyers and families

 Looking forward, ALIA continues to investigate opportunities to reduce the levies by enhancing loss prevention activities and assessing options for future program funding and welcomes any suggestions from Subscribers.